Eileen McGann (musician): Musical career

 In 2004 McGann released a compilation CD entitled Light, which included three new songs as well as a themed selection of songs from previous albums.
 The CD is described as "songs of hope, healing and the spiritual journey", and was brought about at the request of an Alberta-based healer's collective which had been using McGann's songs in their work as inspiration for their clients.

 Her seventh solo CD, Pocketful of Rhymes, was released late in 2010, and comprises an eclectic collection of original and traditional songs.
 This album garnered McGann a 2011 Canadian Folk Music Awards (CFMA) nomination as "Traditional Singer of the Year".

 Some of her best-known songs include "Too Stupid for Democracy," a take on various political systems; "Requiem (for the Giants)," a lament for the loss of old-growth forests; "Turn It Around," a portrait of homelessness, and other songs on environmental, political and social themes, as well as songs on wilderness and canoeing.
 Her songs have been recorded by other artists (including Roy Bailey, Bram Taylor and Herdman-Hills-Mangsen) and included on compilation CDs in Britain, the US and Canada.
-Often her songs convey a woman's point-of-view, are about women in history (i.e., "Isabella Gunn"), or lament the plight of women.
+Often her songs convey a woman's point-of-view, or are about women in history (i.e., "Isabella Gunn") and in mythology.

 All of McGann's CDs have been released on her own independent Dragonwing Music record label, which she began in 1986.
 Aside from her first album, McGann has been producer of her own CDs, with sideman and partner David K co-producing and engineering the most recent four releases.

 In addition to performing at folk clubs, halls and festivals, McGann also teaches at a variety of music camps, and does individual workshops in songwriting, vocal styles, and traditional song.

 Songbook

 In October 2011, BerLen Music of Ontario released The Eileen McGann Songbook, with 50 of her written and recorded songs, as part of the "Essential Canadian Songwriter Series."
+Three of her songs were included in the "Rise Again" songbook.

-Other interests
+Visual Artist

 McGann is also a painter of colourful, semi-representational landscapes and treescapes, mostly of Western Canada.
-She has exhibited in gallery shows on Vancouver Island.
+She has exhibited in gallery shows on Vancouver Island and elsewhere in British Columbia.
+She also has paintings in collections throughout North America and Europe.
+Eileen's art is included, with a two-page colour spread, in the book "Green Art: Trees, Leaves, and Roots."

 In addition to her painting, McGann draws Celtic knotwork.
 She teaches classes, tutorials, and workshops in visual art, including how to draw Celtic knotwork designs freehand at music and arts festivals.